-Customer service is in the form of telephone numbers, an email and snail mail address.
+Customer service is in the form of telephone numbers, emails, and snail-mail addresses.
 I can imagine they get a lot of questions given the lack of information on their site.
-Our team couldn’t find any complaints and boy did we dig.
+Our team couldn’t find any complaints, and boy did we dig.

 Good Split on Revenue to Prizes